Some results on injectivity and multistationarity in chemical reaction networks: Injectivity results for CRNs

 \subsection{Concordance and accordance}

 We will provide several equivalent definitions, and a variety of results, associated with two important concepts: ``concordance'' and ``accordance''.
 Concordance, and related notions, are associated with injectivity of CRNs on stoichiometry classes, while accordance, and related notions, are associated with injectivity of fully open CRNs.
-The term ``concordance'' originates in \cite{shinarfeinbergconcord1}, although elements of the notion appear in various earlier papers, including \cite{banajicraciun2,banajiJMAA}, and the form in which we present concordance is rather different from \cite{shinarfeinbergconcord1}.
-The term ``accordance'' is used for the first time here, but note that the concept figures heavily in \cite{banajiSIAM,banajicraciun2} and other related work.
+The term ``concordance'' originates in Shinar and Feinberg \cite{shinarfeinbergconcord1}, although elements of the notion appear in various earlier papers, including Banaji and Craciun \cite{banajicraciun2} and Banaji \cite{banajiJMAA}, and the form in which we present concordance is rather different from \cite{shinarfeinbergconcord1}.
+The term ``accordance'' is used for the first time here, but note that the concept figures heavily in Banaji et al. \cite{banajiSIAM} and Banaji and Craciun \cite{banajicraciun2} and other related work of the first author.
 Apart from these references, results connected closely to both concordance and accordance have appeared implicitly before in the literature, as detailed in remarks below.
 We begin with some general and abstract definitions, followed by various more computationally useful formulations.